 I enjoyed THE CONFESSIONS OF MAX TIVOLI and will look for his short story collection, HOW IT WAS FOR ME and the novels, THE PATH OF MINOR PLANETS, THE STORY OF A MARRIAGE, and THE IMPOSSIBLE LIVES OF GRETA WELLS.

-If you read THE CONFESSIONS OF MAX TIVOLI and experience any issues with my description, please comment below.
+If you read THE CONFESSIONS OF MAX TIVOLI and have an issue with my description, please comment below.
 I will respond if appropriate and update this post to reflect new information.